cacraig/grib-inventory/README.md

 ## Grib Inventory v.0.0.2

 GribInventory is a tool that piggybacks off of the range headers supported by http://nomads.ncep.noaa.gov/.
-This allows a user to quickly pull a small subset grib2 files of global/regional/expiremental model data hosted by NOAA.
+This allows a user to quickly pull subsets grib2 files of global/regional/expiremental model data hosted by NOAA.

 Compatible with Python3 only atm.